Footscray railway station: Regional Rail Link upgrade

 From 2012 to 2014, Footscray station underwent a major upgrade and conservation works as part of the Regional Rail Link project.
 An additional two platforms were provided to the north of the existing ones, to allow the separation of Sunbury Metro train services and V/Line train services to Ballarat, Bendigo and Geelong.
 On 20 January 2014, coinciding with the opening of the new platforms, ticket office and a waiting area adjacent to Platform 1 on Irving Street, Platforms 1 to 4 were renumbered 3 to 6, with the new platforms becoming Platforms 1 and 2.
 At the same time, Platforms 3 and 4 were temporarily closed, so that they could be rebuilt as platforms for V/Line services.
 They reopened when the new Regional Rail Link tracks between Sunshine and Southern Cross were brought into service on 16 July 2014.
 A new waiting area and toilet facilities for regional services was provided between Platforms 4 and 5.

 The $15 million footbridge, erected in 2010, was partially demolished in 2013 to accommodate the works.
 New canopies, stairs and escalators were installed at the Irving and Hyde Street ends of the footbridge, and wider ramps were built from the footbridge to the platforms and the street level, to allow easier access to the platforms.
 New lifts were also added to the structure.

 The car-park on Irving Street was relocated to McNab Avenue, and a new forecourt, with greenery and seating areas was opened, along with two new kiosks, close to the Irving Street station entrance.

 By November 2014, all works at the station had been completed.

+Heritage structures

+Parts of the station complex were added to the Victoria Heritage Register in 1999 and include the four platforms and three red brick station structures, the disused signal box—all completed between 1859 and c.
+1908 in the Victorian Free Classical style—and the adjacent 2 acre reserve and its ornamental gardens and rotunda, situated south-west of the station buildings.
+Common building details include cantilevered platform canopies, cement banding, bluestone quoin work around doors, arched windows and stucco cornice bands.
+The octagonal band rotunda was built up on cast iron columns, with brackets and friezes adorning the timber-framed sheet iron clad roof with lantern.